shaik-rehna/Anomaly-Detection-in-Pedestrian-Surveillance-Videos/Fine-tuned_YOLOv5_Detector_based_pipeline/README.md

-* In this pipeline a YOLOv5 based detector fine-tuned on MOT17 Dataset is used
+* A YOLOv5-based object detector, fine-tuned on the MOT17 dataset, is used for pedestrian detection.

-* DeepSORT is used for multi-object tracking across frames
+* DeepSORT is employed to perform multi-object tracking across frames.

-* Rule-based anomaly detection based on velocity of the pedestrian is implemented
+* A rule-based anomaly detection mechanism is implemented, using the velocity of pedestrians as the primary criterion.